Immigrate to Croatia - Legal Assistance for Foreigners

 If you relocate to Croatia for a few months for business purposes, a Letter of Guarantee must mention this aspect.

 Regardless of the plans you have for Croatia, it is important to consider the visa requirements.
-Find out from our lawyers in Croatia all the details about the legal services offered if you want to move to Croatia.
+Find out from our immigrationlawyers in Croatia all the details about the legal services offered if you want to move to Croatia.
+Also, you can discover the following infographic:

 Who should apply for long-term visa for Croatia?